The information in this article applies to:

 - Selecting each roof plane, be sure to grab the front, gable eave edge line and pull it out, creating the eave overhang.

-Note: If you are unfamiliar with either drawing, or manually editing roof planes in Home Designer Pro, please review the Roofs chapter of your Reference Manual from within the software by selecting Help> Launch help, or in prior versions Contents and Index.
-Select the Contents tab, scroll down to the Roofs chapter, and click on the plus + sign next to it to expand out the chapter.
+Note: If you are unfamiliar with either drawing, or manually editing roof planes in Home Designer Pro, please review the Roofs chapter of your Reference Manual from within the software by selecting Help> Launch help.
+Select the Contents tab, scroll down to the Roofs chapter, and click on the arrow next to it to expand out the chapter.

 To adjust the shape of the roof hole